5 simple rules to put together an ironclad program

 5. Activities that stand out

-Offer activities that fit well with your theme and complement it.
-Pay particular attention to the interests of participants and companions.
-This will ensure the popularity of your activities and a large number of participants, but also the synergy and relevance of your program as a whole.
+Offer activities that tie in with and complement your theme.
+Pay particular attention to the interests of participants and accompanying adults.
+This not only ensures the popularity of your activities and a high level of participation, but also the synergy and relevance of your program as a whole.